Illustration of three phone screens representing a native, hybrid and web app, respectively.

 • Optimized Performance: Mobile apps, particularly native apps, are more closely linked to their platform, typically iOS or Android.
 This specialization allows for smoother, faster operation and better overall performance.

-• Enhanced User Experience: With access to a device's hardware (like cameras, GPS, etc.), mobile apps can offer a more interactive and user-friendly experience.
+• Enhanced User Experience: With access to a device's hardware (like cameras, GPS, etc.), mobile apps can offer a mobile first, more interactive and user-friendly experience.

 • Offline Access: Unlike web apps, mobile applications often function offline.
 They provide essential features without an internet connection.